obaocr/P9_patient_front/README.md

 JAVADOC has been initialized and needs to be completed.

 ### Set up docker image/container in a local environment
-1. Build the JAR for all projects (mvn package in a command window)
+1. Build the JAR for all projects
+* Open a command in the project directory
+* execute the command : mvn clean
+* execute the command : mvn package

-2. Set up the host file for the Docker container
+2. Set up the host file for the Docker container, Edit C:\Windows\System32\drivers\etc\hosts and add the lines
-Edit C:\Windows\System32\drivers\etc\hosts and add 127.0.0.1 patient
+*  127.0.0.1 patient
-   127.0.0.1 note
+*  127.0.0.1 note
-   127.0.0.1 patientrisk
+*  127.0.0.1 patientrisk
+*  127.0.0.1 patientfront

 3. Create a Docker network
+* Open a command in the target directory
-   docker network create p9network
+* execute the command : docker network create p9network

 4. Buid the Docker image
-   docker build --tag p9-patient .
+*   execute the command : docker build --tag p9-patient .
-   docker build --tag p9-notes .
+*   execute the command : docker build --tag p9-notes .
-   docker build --tag p9-patientrisk .
+*   execute the command : docker build --tag p9-patientrisk .
-   docker build --tag p9-patientfront .
+*   execute the command : docker build --tag p9-patientfront .

 5. Run the container
-   docker run -p 8045:8045 --name patient --network p9network p9-patient
+*   execute the command : docker run -p 8045:8045 --name patient --network p9network p9-patient
-   docker run -p 8049:8049 --name note --network p9network p9-note
+*   execute the command : docker run -p 8049:8049 --name note --network p9network p9-note
-   docker run -p 8052:8052 --name patientrisk --network p9network p9-patientrisk
+*   execute the command : docker run -p 8052:8052 --name patientrisk --network p9network p9-patientrisk
-   docker run -p 8047:8047 --name patientfront --network p9network p9-patientfront
+*   execute the command : docker run -p 8047:8047 --name patientfront --network p9network p9-patientfront

 6. Launch the application
-   Start the MongoDB  : mongod --auth --port 27017 Start the MySQL DB (auto lauch)
+*   Start the MongoDB  : mongod --auth --port 27017
+*   Start the MySQL DB if not started (auto lauch)
-   Start the application p9_patient_front
+*   Start the application in a navigator and go to http://patientfront:8047/